Capynetics/control_for_manuel-1.0/README.md

 -   This project performs kinematic control only.
 -   No dynamics or torque control is implemented.
 -   Joint limits are defined in the URDF.
+-   Linking between the simulation and the real robot will be done in the future.

+## Important commentary

+One of Manuel’s main advantages over other open-source arms is its use of Dynamixel actuators, which enable advanced torque control strategies such as gravity compensation and impedance control.
+However, these methods require an accurate dynamic model.
+Currently, the URDF lacks inertial tags, making it impossible to fully utilize the robot’s torque control capabilities.